Summary -

 Explaining Example -

-In the above example, WS-ALPHABET declared as a single byte alphanumeric variable.
-It has 5 condition variables.
+- WS-ALPHABET is declared as a single-byte alphanumeric variable.
+It has five condition names.

-ALPHABET-A, ALPHABET-S are single value condition variables.
-VOWELS is multiple value condition variable.
-VALID-ALPHABET, CONSONANTS is a condition variable with set of values.
+- ALPHABET-A and ALPHABET-S are single-value condition names.
+VOWELS is a multiple-value condition name.
+VALID-ALPHABET CONSONANTS is a condition name with a set of values.